fetchai/cosmos-sdk/x/staking/spec/04_begin_block.md

 ## Triggering Validator Set Changes

 If the block height of the current block is equal to `NextAeonStart - 1` then DKG validator updates are triggered in the corresponding `EndBlock`.
-For height equal to `NextAeonStart - 2` the consensus validator are updated.
+For height equal to `NextAeonStart - 2` the consensus validators are updated.
 Delaying validator set updates to aeon boundaries can be turned off by setting `delayValidatorUpdates` to false in the staking keeper.
 Validator updates are computed on every `EndBlock`.